mpartipilo/tikatours_src/data/extracted/content/tour/georgia-tours/group-tours/joy-of-the-caucasus/itinerary.zh.md

 complex which is comprised of cathedrals dating from the fourth, seventh, and 17th centuries, all of them included in the UNESCO World Heritage Site.
 Explore the cathedrals, museums, libraries, residences, and other buildings in this fascinating place with your guide.
-Return to Yerevan with a stop at the open\-air art and craft market called Vernissage (open only on weekends).
+Return to Yerevan with a stop at the open-air art and craft market called Vernissage (open only on weekends).
 In Vernissage, you can buy different souvenirs to take a piece of Armenia with you.
 Have a cognac degustation at the Ararat Brandy Factory and Enjoy dinner in Yerevan.

 ### DAY FOURTEEN (Aug 18): DEPARTURE

-BREAKFAST / \- / \-
+BREAKFAST / - / -

 This morning, you will be transferred to the airport in time to check in for your international departing flight from Yerevan